- January 30, 2016

-A debit card is a financial tool that makes banking and spending money more convenient.
-However, you need to know the basics of how debit cards work and the best ways to use them.
+A debit card is a tool that makes banking and spending money easy.
+Still, you need to know the basics of how debit cards work and the best ways to use them.

-What is a debit card?
-A debit card is linked directly to your checking account.
+A debit card is linked to your checking account.
 You can use the card to get cash at an ATM.
-You can also use it to spend money anywhere that a debit card and/or a credit card is accepted.
-But, when you use a debit card you are not borrowing money (like you do when you use a credit card).
-Instead, you are spending the money that you currently have in your checking account.
+You can also use it to spend money anywhere that a debit cards are accepted.
+Unlike a credit card, you you are not borrowing money.
+Instead, you are spending the money that you have in your checking account.

-What is the best way to use a debit card?
-There are two ways to use your debit card to make purchases – debit or credit.
-While both ways spend the money you have in your checking account, they are different.
+There are two ways to use your debit card to make purchases: debit or credit.

-- Debit transactions – Funds are generally deducted from your checking account almost immediately.
-Usually require the use of your PIN, and sometimes your bank may charge a fee for this type of transaction.
+- Debit transactions – Funds are deducted from your checking account almost immediately.
+Requires the use of your PIN.
+Sometimes your bank may charge a fee for this type of transaction.

-- Credit transactions – This is a signature transaction and no PIN is required.
-More retail locations offer this form of payment, and some merchants may require a minimum purchase to use your debit card for a credit transaction.
-However, whereas a credit card typically gives you 30 days before the bill is due, using your debit card as "credit” will result in the funds being automatically deducted from your account in 2-3 days.
+- Credit transactions – This is a signature transaction.
+No PIN is required.
+More retail locations offer this form of payment.
+Some stores require a minimum purchase to use your debit card for a credit transaction.
+Whereas a credit card typically gives you 30 days before the bill is due, using your debit card as “credit” will result in the funds being automatically deducted from your account in 2-3 days.

 Tips for Using a Debit Card